 A Silver-Armored Sassanid City Guard (Police) Cavalry at Ctesiphon (Sassanid Capital)

-632 C.E. - Sassanid dynasty era and the daughter of King Khosrow Parviz, sister of Azarmidokht and Purandokht.
+Turandokht was the beautiful Princess of Persia during the Sassanid dynasty era and the youngest daughter of King Khosrow Parviz.
 The legend and fairy tale of Princess Turandokht (Turandot) is very famous in Europe and it was taken from the Persian collection of stories called: The Book of One Thousand and One Nights (Hezar o-yek shab), she became an icon of nobility and stature.
 The Europeans changed the nationalities of the historical characters but other than that everything else is intact and true to the original.
 Turan is the ancient Persian name for Central Asia which used to be part of the Persian Empire.
 The original Turanians are the Tuirya Iranian people of the Avesta age (1737 B.C.E.).
-The name “ ” means: “Turanian girl.”
-(Turan's Daughter) with "dokht" being a contraction for "Dokhtar" in Persian (meaning "Daughter").was the beautiful Princess of Persia during the

-635 C.E. - Sassanid High Ranking Commander of Army and the daughter of Piran (the great General of King Yazdgird III) and she fought gracefully, as a resistance commander, fighting against Arabo-Oppressors.
+Apranik was a Persian Sassanid High Ranking Commander of Army and the daughter of Piran (the great General of King Yazdgird III) and she fought gracefully, as a resistance commander, fighting against the invading Arabs (brutal nomadic tribesmen).
 Apranik was more like a TomBoy!
-Since childhood, she loved military.
-She was her Father’s Right hand, and the amazing Nationalistic Feelings that she developed during her teenage years led her to become a military person.
-Like her father Apranik decided to become a professional soldier and she climbed the steps of progress, one by one and after her complete education, she managed to rise from a petty officer, to a full commander of the Persian Army.
-Apranik was a tireless inspiration for her troops in defense of their nation against outside aggressors.
-The Arab Bandits attacked Persia's south borders at the worst time possible, the continuous centuries of war with the Roman Empire had weakened the Persian Empire economically, militaristically, & spiritually and cost many lives and the last Sassanid king Yazdegard was not paying any attention to the rise of Islam and the invading barbaric arabs in the south at that time.was a Persian
+Since childhood, she loved military and was her Father’s Right hand and eventually followed his footsteps and become a military person.
+Like her father Apranik decided to become a professional soldier and she climbed the steps of progress, one by one and after her complete education, she managed to rise from a petty officer, to a high ranking commander.
+Apranik was a tireless inspiration for her troops in defense against outside aggressors.

 Commander Apranik of Sassanid Army in Battle against the invaders